UNKN-Lab/IA-ARF/README.md

 ## Citation

-This work is submitted to the **26th IEEE International Conference on Advanced Learning Technologies (ICALT 2026)**, July 6–9, 2026, Vietnam.
+This work is published at the **26th IEEE International Conference on Advanced Learning Technologies (ICALT 2026)**, July 6–9, 2026, Vietnam.

 If you use this system or the IA-ARF framework in your research, please cite: